For information about the Waverly Rail Trail, click here.

 Pelikan Park (1401 Cedar Lane Dr. NE) Situated along the back waters of the Cedar River.
 It is popular for fishing and is the main ice skating location.

 Prairie Park (North of Tumbleweed Tr.
-NE) Features a play unit and swings, many young trees and open space.
+NE) Features a pickleball/basketball court, a play unit and swings, many young trees and open space.
 A new prairie was just installed on the north half of the park in 2012.

 Robert W. Ramker Willow Lawn Park (24th St. NW) Features a play unit, swings, basketball slab, and back stop.
 It has had extensive tree plantings.
 It is pie shaped with houses on two sides and street on the other.